HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Sans my celiac diagnosis...

-Following my diagnosis with celiac disease, naturally, wheat-flour-free dessert recipes began integrating into my kitchen.
-After exploring flourless baking, the idea hit me that it’s often easier to make desserts that don’t call for any wheat flour than those that incorporate a gluten-free flour substitute.
+Following my diagnosis of celiac disease, I naturally began incorporating dessert recipes free from wheat flour into my kitchen.
+After exploring flourless baking, I realized that it’s often easier to make desserts that don’t call for wheat flour than those that incorporate a gluten-free flour substitute.

 After extensive experimentation, I can tell you that flourless baking may sometimes seem daunting, but it needn’t be.
 Your allies include nuts, egg whites (and yolks), fresh fruit, and good chocolate.